AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementType/IsMirror.md

 InternalElementType.IsMirror Property
 =====================================
-AutomationML 2.1 APIDetermines, if this instance is a Mirror
+Determines, if this instance is a Mirror

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)